The Swan Princess: Plot

 King William and his friend Queen Uberta both have a child; Uberta has a son named Derek and William has a daughter named Odette.
-At the celebration of Odette's birth, the two make a plan to have them meet and spend every summer together in hopes that they fall in love and marry so that they can unite their two kingdoms forever.
-Meanwhile, the sorcerer Rothbart plans to take King William's kingdom for himself by mastering a type of dark magic known as The Forbidden Arts.
-However, William discovers his plans and Rothbart is arrested.
-Despite calls for his death, King William spares Rothbart's life and banishes him forever.
-Before leaving, Rothbart swears revenge on King William, that he'll get his powers back and claim everything William has as his own.
+The two want their children to marry when they grow up so they can unite their two kingdoms forever.
+However, sorcerer Rothbart plans to take King William's kingdom for himself.
+William discovers his plans and Rothbart is banished.
+He swears revenge.

-William and Uberta put their plan into action.
-Unfortunately, this fails as Derek and Odette hate each other as children and later as teenagers, but when they reach adulthood, they do fall in love.
-However, Derek can't think of anything besides Odette's beauty that he loves her for, causing her to reject him, and she and her father leave disappointed.
-On their journey home, they are ambushed by Rothbart, who got his powers back and transforms into a "Great Animal", kidnapping Odette and fatally injuring William.
-Derek arrives on the scene and the dying William tells him about the Great Animal ("It's not what it seems"), and that Odette is gone.
-After searching and finding no sign of Odette, the entire kingdom assumes that she is dead.
-Uberta tries to encourage her son to find another princess, but Derek is determined to find Odette, believing that she is still alive somewhere.
+Derek and Odette hate each other as children but when they reach adulthood, they do fall in love.
+However, when Derek can't think of anything he loves Odette for besides her beauty, she rejects him, disappointed.
+On her way home, she and her father are ambushed by Rothbart, who transforms into a "Great Animal", kidnapping Odette and fatally injuring William.
+The dying William tells Derek about the Great Animal and Odette.
+The kingdom assumes that she is dead, but Derek is determined to find her.

-Derek and his best friend Bromley practice hunting every day in preparation to face the Great Animal, with help from Uberta's valet, Lord Rogers.
-Elsewhere, Rothbart is keeping Odette captive at the mysterious Swan Lake.
-After she refuses to marry him, he has cast a powerful spell that turns Odette into a swan during the day, while she can temporarily return to her true form at night if she stands on the lake when the moonlight touches it.
-During her captivity, she befriends a turtle named Speed, a French frog named Jean-Bob, who claims to be a prince, and an Irish puffin named Lieutenant Puffin.
+Rothbart is keeping Odette captive at Swan Lake.
+To make her unable to leave, he casts a powerful spell that turns Odette into a swan during the day.
+She can temporarily return to her true form at night if she stands on the lake when the moonlight touches it.
+Rothbart's goal is to marry Odette so he can rule the kingdom.
+During her captivity, she befriends a turtle named Speed, a French frog named Jean-Bob, and an Irish puffin named Lieutenant Puffin.